uscensusbureau/data-course-ideas/courses/sample/README.md

 This sample course will teach you how to use the Census Bureau's American FactFinder tool to gather population data for your state.
 You'll be able to see how many people live in your state and which counties are the biggest.

+## Why this course?

+American FactFinder is one of Census's most popular tools, and a video tutorial for new users would be very helpful.

 ---